Jayapala

-Jayapala was a ruler of the Hindu Shahi dynasty from 964 to 1001.
-He ruled over the area which stretched from Laghman in the west, to Kashmir in the east and from Sirhind to Multan.
-He was the son of Hutpal and the father of Anandapala.
-Epithets from the Bari Kot inscriptions record his full title as "Parama Bhattaraka Maharajadhiraja Sri Jayapaladeva".
+Jayapala or Jayapaladeva was a ruler of the Hindu Shahi dynasty from 964 to 1001.
+He ruled over the area which stretched from Lamghan in the west, to Kashmir in the east and from Sirhind to Multan.
+He was the son of Hutpal or Āśtapāla, and the father of Anandapala.

-History
+Reign

-After three centuries of unremitting effort, the Arab/Turkic dominion in India at the end of 950 was limited to two states, Multan and Mansura.

-The city of Kabul was under the command of Sabuktigin, however, the Hindu Shahi rulers stationed at Udabhandapur had been making continuous effort for regaining control of Kabul.
+Epithets from the Barikot inscription record his full title as Parama Bhattaraka Maharajadhiraja Sri Jayapaladeva.
+At the end of 950, the Muslim dominion in India was limited to two states, Multan and Mansura.
+The city of Kabul remained under Shahi rule upto 977, when it was conquered by the newly established Ghaznavid dynasty under the command of Sabuktigin, however, the Hindu Shahi rulers stationed at Udabandhapura had been making continuous effort for regaining control of Kabul.

-In 986–987, Jayapala marched towards Ghazni and met with Sabuktigin's forces at Ghuzak.
+In 986–987, Jayapala marched towards Ghazni and met Sabuktigin's forces at Ghuzak.
 (Note: The name of the place is also spelt as Baghurak and Ghurak in some Muslim histories.)
-The war remained largely inconclusive for days before the tide turned against the Shahis: Jayapala was forced to propose a peace treaty.
+The war remained largely inconclusive for days before the tide turned against the Shahis when an unexpected thunderstorm broke out against which Shahi soldiers had little immunity: Jayapala was forced to propose a peace treaty.
 (Note: The circumstances that led to this sudden development are described peculiarly by Utbi: a fountain of supernatural powers was intentionally polluted by Sabuktegin to raise a snowstorm of hellish proportions that blinded Jayapala's men.
 Positivist historians understood this to refer to a cataclysmic storm.
 However, Ali Anooshahr notes the tale of the storm to reflect the description of Lake Frazdan (modern-day Gaud-i Zira) situated about the same area and its source ocean Fraxkard from the Greater Bundahishn — that Utbi's description of the eastern frontiers was based on letters received by the Court, he proposes that the Zoroastrian myth was still believed by the locals during the conflict and Sabuktegin had it leveraged to increase his stature before the would-be subjects.)
 Mahmud, son of Sabuktigin and a battle commander, wished to inflict a decisive defeat, but had to concede when Jayapala threatened to incinerate all valuables.
 (Note: al-Utbi notes Sabuktigin to have consented to the proposal "on account of the mercy he felt towards those who were his allied lords".
 The precise meaning is unclear.)
 A war indemnity of one million Shahi dirhams and fifty war elephants was agreed upon and some frontier forts were ceded to the Ghaznavids.
-Accordingly, Jaypala made his way back with a few Ghaznavi commanders who were to take charge of the ceded forts, while some of his relatives and officials were left with Sabuktigin as hostages.
+Accordingly, Jaypala made his way back with a few Ghaznavid commanders who were to take charge of the ceded forts, while some of his relatives and officials were left with Sabuktigin as hostages.
 Once Jayapala reached his own territories, he called off the treaty and threw the commanders into prison, probably hoping to force Sabuktigin into exchanging hostages.